 1. They Help you Track the Progress of Education

 Schools need metrics they can reliably use to evaluate students’ progress and see whether teachers are successfully implementing the curriculum.
-Standardized tests provide a way for school boards and regulatory bodies to determine whether learning objectives are being met according to the grade level.
+Standardized tests provide a way for school boards and regulatory bodies to determine whether stated educational objectives are being met according to the grade level.

 Administering standardized tests on a yearly basis also helps to form a year-over-year analysis of progress made, and introduces benchmarks from which school boards can evaluate whether they have strayed or surpassed the existing average of education being taught.
 It’s important for schools to be able to compare their academic performance between years, and standardized testing is a reliable way to do so.